 Value of the Coastal Water Temperature Guide

-The CWTG utilizes an Esri-based map to create an intuitive format for accessing data from over 200 stations across the United States and its territories.
+The CWTG utilizes an Esri-based GIS map to create an intuitive format for accessing data from about 300 stations across the United States and its territories.
 These stations allow the user to compare the area’s current ocean temperature to past averages and to view other information collected by each station.
 In addition to water temperature, you can click through to the stations, which collect data on water levels, air temperature and pressure, wave heights, and wind speed.

 The CWTG also enables users to see the effects of short-term influences on ocean temperatures.
 Certain events can influence the temperature of coastal waters, such as upwelling—when colder deep water rises due to persistent wind conditions pushing warmer surface water away from the coast.
-Additionally, other changes in weather and river runoff may affect ocean temperatures as well.
+Additionally, other changes in weather and river runoff may affect ocean temperatures.
+A feature that makes it stand out from its many uses of real-time water temperatures are the calculated monthly means, which allows users to plan recreational or vacation decisions in advance.

 Using the Coastal Water Temperature Guide